sudocrystal/scc-compsci/141/day-by-day/day16.md

     - ```split(",")```
     - ```Integer.parseInt()```
     - ```new PetLicense```
+    - ```data[i++]``` / post-fix notation
-  - WHat's in PetLicense.java
+  - What's in PetLicense.java
     - getName
-    - why no setName
+    - toString
     - getZip, setZip
+  - Day16MoreOOP.java
     - Write findByName
       - contains
       - toLowerCase() and stringing together of dot notation
       - NullPointerException in the array
 + Partnered Exercise
   - Do something else interesting with the program!
 + Learning Practice